-If you have just learned your teen is pregnant, you’re probably experiencing a wide range of emotions, from shock and disappointment to grief and worry about the future.
+If you have just learned your teen is pregnant, you are probably experiencing a wide range of emotions, from shock and disappointment, to grief and worry about the future.
 Whatever feelings you are experiencing, the important thing is that your teen needs you now more than ever.
 Being able to communicate with each other is essential.

 If you need help coping with your feelings about the situation, our Crisis Pregnancy Counselors can provide supportive counseling for your entire family.
 Our trained, professional counselors provide a safe, nonjudgmental place for you and your family to sort through your thoughts and feelings as well as to plan for the future.

 Most teens don’t plan on becoming pregnant, and they are often terrified when it happens.
 Some teens might keep the news of their pregnancies secret because they fear the anger and disappointment of their parents.

 Pregnant teens need the support of their parents.
 Teen boys who are going to become fathers may feel frightened and guilty.
 They also need the support and encouragement of their parents to help them through this time.

 Open communication will be extremely helpful as your teen begins to consider the future.
 There is no “one size fits all” solution.

 If your teen decides to give birth, many practical issues must now be considered.
 The Center for Youth & Family Solutions Crisis Pregnancy Counselors are here to help your teen consider her pregnancy options.

 Will your teen raise her baby or consider adoption?
 If she parents, what supports will she need?
 How will she continue to go to school?
 Will the birth father be involved in the child’s life?
 Who will be financially responsible for the baby?
 What will your role be in your child’s and grandchild’s life?